avatarnewyork/avatarnewyork.github.com/README.md

 4. Click on the `NEW FILE` BUTTON
 5. Click on the Meta-Data button on the right and edit appropriately (see above)
 6. Click back on the Edit button and edit content appropriately
+7. Be sure to include `{% excerpt %}` and `{% endexcerpt %}` tags around the content you want to show up as an excerp on the homepage.
-7. When done, press `Save` and enter commit message.
+8. When done, press `Save` and enter commit message.
 Your post should appear in a few minutes

 ## Version